 Find a Club

-To find a club, log into strava.com and click the Explore tab at the top of your screen, then select the Clubs entry in the secondary row of tabs.
+To find a club, log into strava.com and hover over the Explore tab at the top of your screen, then select Clubs from the drop down menu.
 From there, you can search for Clubs by name, location, sport, and type of club.
 You can also click 'View clubs in your area' to see a full list of Strava Clubs so you'll know what you're searching through.
+Alternatively, you can use our Global Search from any page on Strava.com— learn more about it here!

 Create a Club